Adrian Borland: Legacy

 Mark Burgess' song "Adrian Be" is dedicated to him.

 A book of Borland's lyrics, called Adrian Borland & The Sound - Meaning of a Distant Victory, was published in 2016 by Giuseppe Basile and Marcello Nitti.

-In 2016, an English-language Dutch documentary about Borland, directed by Marc Waltman, premiered at the IDFA festival in The Netherlands.
+A film about Adrian Borland, Walking in the Opposite Direction, had its world premiere at the IDFA 2016.
+It was produced by 'fan' Jean-Paul van Mierlo and filmmaker Marc Waltman.
+The film was screened worldwide in film festivals and released on DVD in 2021.
+The film is also available for rent or purchase on Vimeo IDFA festival in The Netherlands.

+A biography of Adrian Borland, titled Book of (Happy) Memories (compiled by Willemien Spook and Jean-Paul van Mierlo) was published in 2001.
+In the same year, a tribute album titled In Passing – A Tribute to Adrian Borland and the Sound was released.

+A biography on Borland, Destiny Stopped Screaming: The Life and Times of Adrian Borland', written by Simon Heavisides, was released on April 26, 2024.
+The release of the biography tied in with a special event at Poppodium Boerderij together with the Opposite Direction Foundation with a book presentation, film, concert and exhibition.

 Musical style

 Influences

 Borland's initial influences can be traced through his work with The Outsiders into punk bands of the 70s, such as the Sex Pistols.
-However, it is clear that he had a broader appreciation for other forms of rock parallel to this; his admiration for The Stooges and Iggy Pop was reaffirmed on several occasions Other influences included The Velvet Underground, Lou Reed, Jim Morrison and Joy Division and David Bowie.
+However, it is clear that he had a broader appreciation for other forms of rock parallel to this; his admiration for The Stooges and Iggy Pop was reaffirmed on several occasions.
+Other influences included The Velvet Underground, Lou Reed, Jim Morrison and Joy Division and David Bowie.
 In terms of admiration for contemporaries, mid-show interview in 1984, he cited New Order, Soft Cell and Eurythmics.
 His favourite bands from the eighties were The Waterboys and Talk Talk.
 He also lauded Ride in the early 1990s.